|

 - Removes the Three Worms

-Said in the Shen Nong Ben Cao Jing that it removes the Three Worms.
+The Shen Nong Ben Cao Jing also says that it "removes the Three Worms."
 These may refer to difficult to treat metabolic disorders caused by overindulgence and should be accompanied by fasting, meditation and exercise regimes.

 |